Pomax/are-we-flying/docs/index.md

 ![image-20240202175023483](./image-20240202175023483.png)

-Yeah... so... we're about to fall out of the sky, and I'm gonna go with "we need to rewrite our heading mode" because this just feels pretty under-performant.
+Yeah... so... look at our plane's attitude: we're about to fall out of the sky.

+II'm gonna go with "we need to rewrite our heading mode" because this just feels pretty under-performant.
 The map suggests we're not turning as fast as we should So: what if we start over, and write a heading mode that turns the plane not based on bank angle, but based on turn rate?

 ## Updating our heading mode